eugbyte/bulk-app/README.md

 Sellers have the discretion to set their own discount schemes, ensuring that sellers can offer a discount that is optimal and sustainable for their business.

 # How to login to the website

-*Clear your cookies first, as otherwise, you might have cross-site cookies error*
 Go to https://bulkapi20201108130318.azurewebsites.net/

 ## Consumer